contentauth/c2pa-python/tests/http_resolver/README.md

 - [`test_http_resolver_debug.py`](./test_http_resolver_debug.py): exercises `DebugHttpResolver`, verifying that a remote-manifest read logs a `GET`, that signing with a remote-manifest ingredient fetches it through the resolver, and that re-reading the signed (embedded-manifest) output performs no HTTP at all.
 - [`test_http_resolver_cache.py`](./test_http_resolver_cache.py): exercises `CachingHttpResolver` (reading twice / ingesting the same ingredient repeatedly hits the cache exactly as the hit/miss counters predict) and `AlwaysFailResolver` (a non-200 answer surfaces as a clean typed `C2paError`, with no network needed).

-Both network tests need internet access to fetch the remote manifest for `tests/fixtures/cloud.jpg`, and fail without it.
+Those examples need network access to fetch the remote manifest for `tests/fixtures/cloud.jpg`, and fail without it.

 If your Python has no CA bundle configured, every fetch fails with `CERTIFICATE_VERIFY_FAILED` (see the TLS section above); on macOS, prefix the commands with `SSL_CERT_FILE=$(python -m certifi)`.

 Run them in a CLI with the commands: